 As the crypto market matures, we can expect volatility to subside.
 Lower volatility will likely attract more investors, especially from members of the older age brackets who are often less open to taking risks but have deeper pockets.

-According to Finders, the two main reasons people have so far avoided investing in crypto are that they find it too complicated and that it simply doesn't interest them.
-However, these two issues could well be resolved as more people gain access to crypto education online, and the increasing presence of blockchain solutions in our everyday lives sparks people's interest.
+According to a recent survey by Finder, the two main reasons people have avoided investing in crypto are that they find it too complicated and that it simply doesn't interest them.
+However, these problem areas are increasingly being resolved as more people gain access to crypto education online - increasing their financial and crypto literacy, and the increasing presence of blockchain and web3 in our everyday lives sparks people's interest.

-You get the feeling that the UK crypto market is moving in the right direction, and as there are already millions of potential clients in need of crypto tax advice, this is a great time to get your firm’s name out there.
+The UK crypto market is moving in the right direction, with a crypto-friendly Prime Minister, and new HMRC guidance that is making crypto compliance easier than ever.
+With millions of potential clients in need of crypto tax advice, this is a great time to get your firm’s name out there.

-In the following section, we’ll share six ways you can maximise your firm's potential in the world of UK cryptocurrency tax.
+In the following section, we’ll share six ways you get more accounting clients in the UK and maximise your firm's potential in the world of UK cryptocurrency tax.

 Understand UK Crypto Laws